huiyinglu/Machine-Learning-Public-Data-Set/README.md

 3. Housing.ipynb:
-   Use public data set, perform data set cleaning, dataset analysis, feature selection, and run Linear Regression to predict the house price.
+   Use public data set, perform data set cleaning, dataset analysis, feature selection, and run Linear Regression and K fold cross validation to get final optimal predict value.
    More descriptions are in the top cell of the Jupyter Notebook.